zsparal/api-documentation/source/orders/status-changes.rst

     When an order was paid with a payment method that transfers the money immediately, but the order was completely canceled, the order will be set to this status.

-    Note that this status is not used when you refund orders or order lines after you have shipped them.
+    .. note:: This status is *not* used when you refund orders or order lines after you have shipped them.
 In that case the status will stay at ``completed``.

     * Mollie will call your webhook when the order reaches this state.
     * All order lines will also be in the ``refunded`` state.